tcr/edit-text/docs/src/rtf-ot.md

 # Operational Transform

 When two clients A and B make an operation concurrently, one way to get them back in sync is to determine what would operation B look like if operation A had happened first, and vice versa.
-If we can guarantee that this result is commutative, meaning:
+If we can guarantee that this result on both clients produce the same output, meaning if we can guarantee the following (where ":" means "composed with"):

 ```
- operation A + (operation B as if A had happened first)
+ operation A : (operation B as if A had happened first)

-                   is equivalent to
+        the above composition is equivalent to

- operation B + (operation A as if B had happened first)
+ operation B : (operation A as if B had happened first)
 ```

-Then we can keep both clients, which had different operations occur to their documents, can get back in sync.
+Then we can guarantee both clients, which had different operations occur to their documents before this moment in time, can get back in sync.
 The algorithm used by `oatie` guarantees this operation will be commutative, which is makes other properties of this system simpler.

 Let's look at a race condition.
 Client A sends an operation to the server,